-ANNUAL REPORT PUR 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF ear ended December 31, 2018 TRANSITION REPORT For the transition OR CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE n period from to n File Number: 001-33244 INVES (CO DB PRI ECIOUS METALS FUND (A Series of In Multi-Sector Commodity Trust) (Exact name of Reg gistrant as specified in its charter) Delawar (State or Other Juri Incorporation or Or sdiction of 87-0778065 (I.R.S.
-Employer Identification No.) c/o Invesco Capital Ma 3500 Lacey Road Downers Grove (Address of Principal Ex R Suite 700 , Illinois ecutive Offices) egistrant's telephone nur 60515 (Zip Code) nber, including area code: (800) 983-0903 pursuant to Section 12(b) of the Act: Title of Each Name of Each Exchange on Which Registered Common Units of Ben NYSE Arca, Inc. Indicate by check mark if the Reg istrant is a well-known sea soned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark if the Reg istrant is not required to fil e reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes oths (or for such shorter pe all reports required to be filed by Section 13 or 15(d) of the Securities Exchange riod that the Registrant was required to file such reports), and (2) has been subject d electronically every Interactive Data File required to be submitted pursuant to receding 12 months (or for such shorter period that the Registrant was required to est of Registrant's knowle suant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained edge, in definitive proxy or information statements incorporated by reference in ny.
-See the definitions of " elerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting large accelerated filer," "accelerated filer," "smaller reporting company," and e Accelerated Filer Accelerated Filer Accelerated Filer ⊠ Smaller reporting company □ Emerging growth company □ with the registrant has elected not to use the extended transition period for complying arsuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the ne Registrant is a shell com npany (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes non equity was last sold, or the aver eleted second fiscal quarter: \$132,01 age bid and asked price of 2,000 equity held by non-affiliates computed by reference to the price at which the such common equity, as of the last business day of the Registrant's most recently Number of Common Units of Ber eficial Interest outstanding g as of January 31, 2019: 3,800,000
+\mathbf{X} ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2019 OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 001-33244

+INVESCO DB PRECIOUS METALS FUND (A Series of Invesco DB Multi-Sector Commodity Trust)

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+c/o Invesco Capital Management LLC 3500 Lacey Road, Suite 700 Downers Grove, Illinois (Address of Principal Executive Offices)

+87-0778065 (I.R.S.
+Employer Identification No.)

+(Zip Code)

+Registrant's telephone number, including area code: (800) 983-0903 Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest DBP NYSE Arca, Inc.

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer Accelerated Filer \times Non-Accelerated Filer Smaller reporting company \times Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+State the market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$116,310,000

+Number of Common Units of Beneficial Interest outstanding as of January 31, 2020: 3,600,000